kajalkiran/way2sms/README.md

 INTRODUCTION
 ------------

-Way2SMS module with integration with rules module provides free SMS service to users in India using way2SMS API.
+Way2SMS module is an integration with rules module which provides free SMS service to users in India using way2SMS API.

 MODULE DETAILS